SnipDev1/DaysWithout/README.md

 ### ToDo
 1. [ ] User should be able to change visibility of `Days Without | Hours Without | Minutes Without | Seconds Without`, maybe add settings menu for future needs
+2. [ ] Fix all errors, which can occur because of the user input
 ### P. S.
 It is really niche program and I understand this.
 But if you need it, use it ;)